 One of the unique Diagnostic and Treatment tools that I use is non-invasive capnometry and Heart Rate Variability (HRV) monitoring.

-Capnometry is one way that is scientifically accurate in measuring CO2 levels, which also measures heart rate variability (HRV) and can be used to help breathing retraining, capnotraining.
+Capnometry is one way that is scientifically accurate in measuring CO2 levels; it also measures heart rate variability (HRV) and can be used to help breathing retraining, capnotraining.
 HRV is the variance between our heart rate at rest and at exertion.
 When at rest, when we breathe in, heart rate increases, and when we breathe out, heart rate decreases.
 This variance is HRV.
 It is an excellent measurement of our autonomic nervous system response (the subconscious nervous system).

 I estimate that 70% of patients who visit me do not breathe properly and most of them do not know it.
 At first this may seem strange, as breathing is a subconscious activity.
 Unless we have an obvious breathing problem (asthma, lung disease etc.) we do not usually notice our breathing.
 You may notice, in other people or indeed yourselves, that we may sigh a lot, find it difficult to catch our breath or talk very fast, which are all signs of not breathing properly.

-You will probably know that when we breathe in, we breathe in oxygen (O2) and when we breathe out, we breathe out carbon dioxide (CO2).
+You will probably know that when we breathe in, we breathe in oxygen (O2); when we breathe out, we breathe out carbon dioxide (CO2).
 However, it is not as simple as that!
 Whilst the main aim of respiration is to get O2 into cells to help with energy production and the many cellular reactions that our bodies need to survive, this action is dependent on an adequate level of CO2 being present in our bodies.
 Almost always, when people are not breathing properly, the issue is one of over breathing (although this does not necessarily mean breathing too fast).

 The effect of this is to breathe out too much CO2 and so the levels of CO2 in our body drop (hypocapnia) and so reduce the level of O2 delivered to the cells of the body (hypoxia).